 When peripheral neuropathy damages your nerves from the inside, however, that buzzy feeling in feet and toes becomes inescapable.
 Persistent sensory and even motor control issues lead to burning, tingling, shooting pain, or even complete numbness.
 Not only does this cause discomfort, but it can also cause you to miss the warning signs of a more serious injury.

-There are many different types of neuropathy and many possible symptoms.
-It all depends on the type and location of the nerves that are affected, as well as the extent of the damage.
+Because different types of nerves can be affected by neuropathy, there are many possible symptoms.
+It all depends on the type and location of the nerves, as well as the extent of the damage.
+By type:

 Other causes may include:

-- Dietary deficiencies (particularly a lack of vitamins such as B6, B12, E, and niacin)
+- Dietary deficiencies, especially a lack of certain vitamins (B6, B12, E, niacin, and others)